TorXakis/TorXakis/test/sqatt/README.md

 We will illustrate the process of adding new development-acceptance tests by using an example.
 Suppose we want to create a new test, named `MyTest`, to test a new TorXakis model that is stored in `exampls/MyTest/MyTestModel.txs`.
 This model will be used to test a toy SUT whose source code is located in `examps/MyTest/MySUT.java`.
 Finally assume the commands to be input to TorXakis during the tests are in `test/examps/MyTest/MyTestCmds.txscmd`.
-Note that these file do not exist in the code base, and are used as illustration only.
+Note that these file do not exist in the code-base, and are used as illustration only.

-To have define a new development-acceptance test that uses these files, start by creating a file in the `src/Examples` folder named `MyTest.hs`.
+To define a new development-acceptance test that uses these files, start by creating a file in the `src/Examples` folder named `MyTest.hs`.
 Make sure that you enable the `OverloadedStrings` compiler extension, and import `Examples.Paths` and `Sqatt`, while hiding `Prelude`'s `FilePath` (since it conflicts with the one used by `Sqatt`):